 Airs Thursday, July 5 at 9:00 p.m.
 In 1917, and the age of 20, Lee Morse began her career as a singer who became her strong, deep singing voice and vocal range.
 She was 5-feet tall and weighed in at about 100-pounds, yet she could belt out a song that would startle an audience.
 Plus, she did something very few pop performers tried: Yodeling.
 Lee also surrounded herself with very accomplished jazz musicians.
 Her career lasted until her death in 1954 and during those years she also appeared in vaudeville productions as well as Broadway.
 Later she would appear in several short films.
 Although she left an impressive musical legacy over the course of a few years, Lee Morse is all but forgotten today.
 Join us as we venture back in time for a visit with Lee Morse “The Songbird.”

 Airs Monday, June 4 at 8:00 p.m.
 Bassist Chris Allen will be joined by guitarist Nick Palmer and Galen Smith on drums for some live jazz infused music on Monday night.
 Tune in for more live music during our Summer Pledge Dive and give us a call at 800-552-8502 to make your pledge or go on line here.
 Donate Now.

-Airs Friday, March 2, at 8 p.m.
+Airs Saturday, June 2, at 7:00 p.m.
 Guitarist Steve Howell joins hosts Wally Derleth and Bill Beckett for a live show on Red River Radio.
 Howell presents a delicate blend of roots music from country, blues and rockabilly to torch songs.
 In 2011, his CD "Since I Saw You Last" was awarded the Historical Significance Award from the Academy of Texas Music.
 Support live, local music on the radio by making a pledge by calling 800-552-8502.
-Or, make your pledge now on line by clicking here: DONATE NOW!